 We invest in programs and projects that increase access to and improve the quality of out-of-school time programs.

-The Andy Roddick Foundation, in partnership with Pecan Springs Early College Prep Elementary and its grant partners, is working to expanding opportunities for young people to learn, thrive, and succeed.
-We have developed a focused, strategic change effort to address the needs of students at Pecan Springs Elementary School.
+The Andy Roddick Foundation, in partnership with Austin Independent School District and our grant partners, is working to expanding opportunities for young people to learn, thrive, and succeed.
+We have developed a focused, strategic change effort to address the needs of students at local elementary schools.
 We are creating a network of services to ensure year-round, high-quality out-of-school time programming for Pre-K to 5th grade students.

 For the 2016-17 school year, we developed a continuum of services throughout the year and the student’s time in elementary school.
 We will provide and invest in quality services for students during the hours before school, after school, on weekends, and during school vacations.